verovm/usenix-atc21/README.md

 ...
 ```

-## Run the Experiment - Substate Replayer
+## Substate Replayer - Time

-Substate replayer is implemented in `evm transition-substate` command (`evm t8n-substate`).
-Substate replayer loads substates of a given block range from `./stage1-substate/` and replay transactions.
+This experiment measures execution time of single- and multi-threaded substate replayer in Table 3 and Figure 6.
+Substate replayer has `evm transition-substate` command (`evm t8n-substate`) that loads substates of a given block range from `./stage1-substate/` and replay transactions.
 If substate replayer finds that the replay output is different from the expected output, it will returns an error immediately.

 For example, if you want to replay trasnactions from 46147 to 50000 with 8 replay threads:
 ```bash